Trichotillomania - A message to my younger self

 Transcription of Conversation - Trichotillomania - A message to my younger self

-For those who are unable to view the video, prefer to read, or who have difficulties in hearing, this is a transcription of the interview
+For those who are unable to view the video, prefer to read, or who have difficulties in hearing, this is a transcription of the discussion

 If you could go back in time to talk to your 13 year old self, what would you say if you had that first hair?